kristopherjohnson/bitsybasic/_reference/rem.md

     10 REM - This is a comment
     20 REM This is also a comment
     30 REMARK: Yet another comment
+    40 REM
-    40 ' A tick mark can be used as
+    50 ' A tick mark can be used as
-    50 ' an abbreviation.
+    60 ' an abbreviation for REM.